 - Tuberous sclerosis

-UK HealthCare has been named the No. 1 Hospital in Kentucky for four consecutive years by U.S. News & World Report.
+UK HealthCare has been named the No. 1 Hospital in Kentucky for five consecutive years by U.S. News & World Report.
 We also work closely with the Office for Children with Special Health Care Needs to make advanced neurological care accessible and affordable to families in Eastern Kentucky.

 UK HealthCare’s Child Neurology program is part of our Comprehensive Stroke Center.
 Our pediatric patients with epilepsy benefit from the care of the two pediatric epiloptologists who are part of the UK Comprehensive Epilepsy Center, and Kentucky Children’s Hospital offers four epilepsy monitoring rooms.